causify-ai/tutorials/DATA605/README.md

   - Make sure you code by understanding the tool and what your code is doing with it
-  - Google and ChatGPT are your friends, but don't abuse them: copy-pasting code is not recommmended and won't benefit the learning outcomes.
+  - Google and ChatGPT are your friends, but don't abuse them: copy-pasting code is not recommended and won't benefit the learning outcomes.
 The projects are designed in a way that once you understand the underlying technology:
     - Easy Project: Takes 2-3 days to complete
     - Medium Difficulty Project: Takes 4-5 to complete